strongloop/strong-globalize/README.md

 # API - Message Formatter Wrappers

 %s place folders are supported.
-Intended to direcly globalize strings embedded in the first parameter of Error, console.error, console.log and util.format by simply replacing console or util with require('strong-globalize').
+Intended to directly globalize strings embedded in the first parameter of Error, console.error, console.log, etc. and util.format by simply replacing console or util with require('strong-globalize').

 ## `g.Error(path, ...)`
 returns Error with a formatted message.

 ## `g.log(path, ...)`
-passes the result message from `formatMessage` to `console.log`.
+passes the result message from `formatMessage` to `console.log`, and log to file with `info` level if persistent logging is set.

 ## `g.error(path, ...)`
-passes the result message from `formatMessage` to `console.error`.
+passes the result message from `formatMessage` to `console.error`, and log to file with `error` level if persistent logging is set.

 ## `g.info(path, ...)`
-passes the result message from `formatMessage` to `console.info`.
+passes the result message from `formatMessage` to `console.info`, and log to file with `info` level if persistent logging is set.

 ## `g.warn(path, ...)`
-passes the result message from `formatMessage` to `console.warn`.
+passes the result message from `formatMessage` to `console.warn`, and log to file with `warn` level if persistent logging is set.

 ## `g.ewrite(path, ...)`
-passes the result message from `formatMessage` to `process.stderr.write`.
+passes the result message from `formatMessage` to `process.stderr.write`, and log to file with `error` level if persistent logging is set.

 ## `g.owrite(path, ...)`
-passes the result message from `formatMessage` to `process.stdout.write`.
+passes the result message from `formatMessage` to `process.stdout.write`, and log to file with `info` level if persistent logging is set.

 ## `g.write(path, ...)`
 alias of `owrite`